Johann Georg Palitzsch: Observation of Halley's comet

+Legacy

 Upon his death on 21 February 1788 Palitzsch left behind a library of 3518 books, partly consisting of handwritten copies he had created from scientific works too expensive for him to purchase.

+His house was destroyed in the 1813 Battle of Dresden, but a nearby farmhouse has been converted into a museum, which contains a mockup of his estate, a model of the town of Prohlis, excavations from the area, and reproductions of his scientific publications.

 A crater and a vallis (valley) on the Moon are named after him.

 The asteroid 11970 Palitzsch also is named after him.